barionleg/cesium.wiki.gs/CZML-Content.md

 ## Polygon

-Defines a polygon, which is a closed figure on the surface of the Earth.
+A polygon, which is a closed figure on the surface of the Earth.
 The vertices of the polygon are specified by the `vertexPositions` property.

 **Property Name**: `polygon`